IT-Support-L2/bulk-pdf2word-converter/README.md

    To successfully compile the code into Windows executable, while you are in the pdf2word.py directory run:

    `pyinstaller --noconsole pdf2word.py`

+   or simply install it using the provided setup.

   ![pdf2word.gif](https://github.com/IT-Support-L2/bulk-pdf2word-converter/blob/main/pdf2word.gif)